-If a credit institution fails to meet the combined buffer requirement described above (Capital requirements), it becomes subject, under Article 141(2) to (6) of the CRD, to a cap on its ability to make payments and distributions on shares and other Tier 1 instruments (including Additional Tier 1 instruments, such as the Notes), and on the payment of certain bonuses to employees based on a "maximum distributable amount" (the "MDA").
+If a credit institution fails to meet the combined buffer requirement described under "-Capital requirements" above, it becomes subject, under Article 141(2) to (6) of the CRD, to a cap on its ability to make payments and distributions on shares and other tier 1 instruments, and on the payment of certain bonuses to employees based on a "maximum distributable amount" (the "MDA").
 Moreover, pending calculation and notification to the competent authority of the MDA, the credit institution is prohibited from inter alia making such payments or distributions.
-Under the amended version of CRD in line with the opinion of the EBA issued on December 18, 2015, the MDA should be calculated taking into account minimum (Pillar 1) and additional Pillar 2 capital requirements (P2R) and the combined buffer requirement.
+Under the CRD in line with the opinion of the EBA issued on December 18, 2015, the MDA should be calculated taking into account P1R, P2R and the combined buffer requirement.
 However, P2G is not required to be taken into account for purposes of calculating the MDA.

-The amended versions of the BRRD, SRMR and CRR, in particular Article 16a of BRRD, as implemented under French law by Articles L. 613-56.III and R. 613-73-1 of the Monetary and Financial Code, and 10a of SRMR, introduce a requirement for MREL/TLAC, as defined above, to be taken into account in the calculation of the MDA (in addition to "Pillar 1" capital requirements, P2R and the combined buffer requirement), which may be waived if the competent authorities find that certain conditions are met.
+The BRRD, SRMR and CRR, in particular Article 16a of BRRD, as implemented under French law by Articles L. 613-56.III and R. 613-73-1 of the Monetary and Financial Code, and 10a of SRMR, introduce a requirement for MREL/TLAC, as defined above, to be taken into account in the calculation of the MDA (in addition to P1R, P2R and the combined buffer requirement), which may be waived if the competent authorities find that certain conditions are met.
 The application of this requirement is subject to a nine-month grace period in case of inability to issue eligible debt, during which restrictions relating to MDA would not be triggered, but authorities would be able to take other appropriate measures (the "M-MDA").
-As from December 28, 2020, the M-MDA applies in case of a breach of the combined buffer requirement when considered in addition to the transitional TLAC requirements (as confirmed by the SRB in its 2021 MREL Policy published on May 26, 2021).
-As from January 1, 2022, the M-MDA applies in case of a breach of the combined buffer requirement when considered in addition to the fully-loaded TLAC requirements as well as in addition to the MREL intermediate targets (as confirmed by the European Commission in a notice published on December 2, 2020).
+The M-MDA applies, as of December 28, 2020, in case of a breach of the combined buffer requirement when considered in addition to the transitional TLAC requirements (as confirmed by the SRB in its 2022 MREL Policy published on June 8, 2022).
+As from January 1, 2022, the M-MDA applies in case of a breach of the combined buffer requirement when considered in addition to the MREL intermediate targets (as confirmed by the European Commission in a notice published on December 2, 2020).

-The amended version of the CRD also introduces an obligation, under Article 141 b, as implemented under French law in Article L. 511-41-1 A of the Monetary and Financial Code, for institutions that fail to meet the leverage ratio buffer, to calculate a leverage ratio maximum distributable amount (the "L-MDA"), and payments and distributions on shares and other Tier 1 instruments (including Additional Tier 1 instruments) as well as payments of certain bonuses to employees will be restricted to such L-MDA.
+Under Article 141 b of the CRD, as implemented under French law in Article L. 511-41-1 A of the Monetary and Financial Code, institutions that fail to meet the leverage ratio buffer will be required to calculate a leverage ratio maximum distributable amount (the "L-MDA"), and payments and distributions on shares and other tier 1 instruments (including additional tier 1 instruments) as well as payments of certain bonuses to employees will be restricted to such L- MDA.
 Such obligation and restrictions will apply as from January 1, 2023, when the requirement to maintain a leverage ratio buffer becomes applicable.